FOREX-Yen tumbles as BOJ intervenes to keep bond yields pinned down

 By Alun John and Kevin Buckland

-HONG KONG/TOKYO, March 28 (Reuters) - The Japanese yen slipped to a six-year low on Monday, after the Bank of Japan stepped into the market to stop government bond yields from rising above its key target, while bitcoin jumped to nearly its highest this year.
+HONG KONG/TOKYO, March 28 (Reuters) - The Japanese yen slipped nearly 1% to a six-year low on Monday, after the Bank of Japan intervened to stop government bond yields from rising above its key target, while rising U.S. yields pushed the dollar higher against other currencies too.

-The BOJ, on Monday morning offered to buy unlimited amounts of 10-year Japanese government bonds (JGBs) at 0.25%, after the 10-year JGB yield JP10YTN=JBTC crept up to a six-year high of 0.245%.
+The BOJ, which has repeatedly said it is committed to keeping monetary policy loose, on Monday made two offers to buy an unlimited amount of government bonds with maturities of more than five years and up to 10 years.
+The central bank is aiming to stop rising global interest rates from pushing up Japanese yields.

-The dollar rose to as high as 123.1 yen in morning trade, its strongest since December 2015, and was last at 122.9, up 0.7% on the day.
-It has climbed nearly 6% on the yen in the last 12 sessions.
+The dollar climbed roughly 0.95% to 123.25 yen, its highest since December 2015.
+It rallied over 7% so far in March, its biggest monthly gain in over five years.

 "The market sees monetary policy divergence between the U.S. and Japan as the key driver of dollar-yen, so in contrast to the hawkish Fed comments recently, the (BOJ's action) gives the impression that the BOJ remains dovish, and that's leading to a higher dollar-yen," said Shinichiro Kadota, senior currency strategist at Barclays in Tokyo.